 What kind of air are you breathing outside right now?

 Check from our map what the air quality is where you are now.
 You can also check out how the air quality changes hour-by-hour in the location of your choice.
+Besides the air quality index, you can also check the concentration levels of thoracic particles (PM10), fine particles (PM2.5), nitrogen dioxide (NO2) and ozone (O3).
 You’ll find the instructions and additional information below the map.

 The air quality map is based on modelling which combines, among others, the information about air quality measurements, weather, emissions, land use and long-range transportation.
 The most accurate information applied to modelling concerns traffic exhausts.
 The emissions information on street dust and wood burning is not quite as detailed.
 Hence the map can sometimes rate the air quality in some locations as clearly higher or lower than it is in reality.